gabrielc42/q-and1-p-characters-of-Prime-numbers/stuff.md

  is not necessarily convex.
 Are there conditions we can impose on f and g so that the difference is still convex, e.g., if f(x)≥g(x)

+ Fermat's little thorem steas that if p is a prime number, then for any integer a, the number a^p - a is an integer multiple of p.
+ Carmichael number is a composite number n in which in modular arithmetic staisfies the congruence relation: b^n = b (mod n) for all integers b.
+ A Giuga number is a composite number n such that for each of its distinct prie factors p initial we have p initial | ( (n/p initial) - 1 ) or equvalently such that for each of its distinct prime factors p  intial we have p initaial ^2 | (n - p initial)

 Sources: